-This webinar will also present why Costa Rica is so successful in biodiversity conservation and what the country is proposing as Global Deal for Nature to be adopted at COP 15 in Kunming, China later in the year.
-The CBD will also outline why governments need to adopt ambitious plans to implement broad-based action to bring about a transformation in society’s relationship with biodiversity.
+The International Day for Biological Diversity is a United Nations international day for the promotion of biodiversity issues.
+The World Future Council and the Convention on Biodiversity (CBD) have awarded the world’s best biodiversity policies with the Future Policy Award in the International Year on Biodiversity.
+Costa Rica’s Biodiversity Policy received the Gold Award.This webinar will present why Costa Rica is so successful in biodiversity conservation and what the country is proposing as Global Deal for Nature to be adopted at COP 15 in Kunming, China later in the year.
+The Convention on Biodiversity will outline why governments need to adopt ambitious plans to implement broad-based action to bring about a transformation in society’s relationship with biodiversity.

 The webinar will also present the research results of our handbook for policymakers on preventing pandemics with future just biodiversity policies.
-In order to prevent future pandemics, we need to protect ecosystems and biodiversity.
+Because science is clear: In order to prevent future pandemics, we need to protect ecosystems and biodiversity.
 Covid-19, Ebola, Aids, SARS und MERS were all caused by viruses jumping from animals to humans.
 The destruction of nature makes future pandemics more likely.
 More than ever, we need exemplary policies to protect biodiversity.

-Prof. Dr. Jorge Cabrera, author of Biodiversity Handbook on exemplary biodiversity policies, Center for International Sustainable Development Law and World Future Council (confirmed)
+• Prof. Dr. Jorge Cabrera, author of Biodiversity Handbook on exemplary biodiversity policies, Center for International Sustainable Development Law and World Future Council (confirmed)

-Moderator: Alexandra Wandel, Chair, Management Board, World Future Council (confirmed)
+• Moderator: Alexandra Wandel, Chair, Management Board, World Future Council (confirmed)